JustJeo/Heart-Of-Blink-2.0/README.md

 # Heart Of Blink
-If you're a big fan of the k-pop group Black Pink you'll know that their fans are called "Blinks" and if you think you've got the true heart of a Blink then you'll master this lyric game!
+If you're a big fan of the k-pop group BLACKPINK you'll know that their fans are called "Blinks" and if you think you've got the true heart of a Blink then you'll master this lyric game!
+The game is fill-in-the-blank style and players will have to answer 10 questions of lyrics.
+The clues of lyrics are from parts of the song that are sung in English or Korean lyrics written as romanticized Korean using the English alphabet, but the answer that the player will want to match is an English word.

+In this 1.0 version of the game, not all songs are complete and ready to be played...yet.
+With practicality in mind, doing a game for every single song the group released, within the span of a week, wasn't do-able, but a majority of the group's mainstream songs are available to play!

+If you think you've got a Heart of Blink and know BLACKPINK's songs 100%, put your knowledge to the test so you can finally shout "There's a Blink in your area!"

 ![HomePage](public/images/HomePage.png)